Nilloss/UniProjects/README.md

 # UniProjects
-This repository includes an aggregation of the more relevant projects from my educational background
+This repository includes a collection of the more relevant projects from my educational background

-I've included a short summary file in each of the projects' folders detailing what the project was for and my contributions.
+I've included a short summary file in each of the projects' folders with details about the given project and my contributions if it's a team project